The Airport Express train is the best way to travel to and from Hong Kong International Airport. Read on for how to buy discounted AEL tickets!

 For people who require the service, there is also a left baggage service where you can store your luggage for anywhere from a few hours to more than a day.
 Read more about the Airport Express luggage storage charges here.

 Ready to purchase your discount Airport Express ticket?
-Click here!
+Click here to skip the queue!

 How to buy cheap Airport Express tickets online